Ezeer/Dynamic-Economy-For-Games/README.md

 *************************************************************************************************

 -Add the header files .
-- link VSmarket.lib ( Location : lib/Release ) and the dependencies with your project.
+- link defg.lib ( Location : lib/Release ) and the dependencies with your project.

 *************************************************************************************************
 Tutorial :